-SECTION 228 - NYLON EROSION CONTROL MAT
+SECTION 228 - EROSION CONTROL MAT

-This work consists of providing and installing nylon erosion control mat for lining ditches and protecting slopes.
+This work consists of providing and installing erosion control mat for lining ditches and protecting slopes.

-- Area designated for coverage. - Contractor's proposed source of material (nylon mat, seed, sod or sprigs) and need for certification. - Basis of payment, including what is considered in the unit price (e.g., fasteners, seeding, overlaps and wasted material, etc.). - Contractor's schedule/plan for installation.
+- Area designated for coverage. - Contractor's proposed source of material (mat, seed or sprigs) and need for certification. - Basis of payment, including what is considered in the unit price (e.g., fasteners, seeding, overlaps and wasted material, etc.). - Contractor's schedule/plan for installation.

-Check the Contractor's sequence of construction to ensure timely installation of the nylon erosion control mat to reduce the need for temporary erosion and sediment control measures.
+Check the Contractor's sequence of construction to ensure timely installation of the erosion control mat to reduce the need for temporary erosion and sediment control measures.

-Timely and proper installation of the nylon erosion control mat is necessary to minimize erosion from storm water runoff on slopes and ditches.
+Timely and proper installation of the erosion control mat is necessary to minimize erosion from storm water runoff on slopes and ditches.